 Ms. Coklas has traveled to London, Vienna, and the United States as a representative of ACS Athens in order to establish affiliations for our graduating students to various universities (including but not limited to Oxford University, New York University, University of Chicago, etc.).
 She deeply appreciates and respects the superb level of education our school provides and will support our students (at any grade level) to achieve their goals and future endeavors.

-This is his fifth year at ACS Athens and he will be teaching ninth grade Biology and Earth & Beyond as well implementing science class for the Youth to Youth program.
+This is his sixth year at ACS Athens and he will be teaching ninth grade Biology, Earth & Beyond, and Health.
 His goal as a science teacher is to help students find at least one scientific fact that amazes them.

 Outside of school Mr. Cramer enjoys being active, playing sports (and watching his beloved sports teams), watching movies, listening to music, traveling, visiting the beach, and reading.

 Before coming to teach at ACS Athens, Ms. Drogaris was a teacher at William E. Grady High School in New York.
 Upon moving to Greece, she held various positions in international business including Manager of Sales and Marketing for an American multinational for the Middle East and African regions.
 She decided to return to her true love which is teaching and is very happy to be back in the exciting and fulfilling field of education.
-She is teaching four sections of IB Economics SL/HL and one section of Business Economics Standard/ Honors.
-Ms. Drogaris is an IB Examiner and involved in student activities such as Forensics and Student Council.
+This is her 11th year at ACS.
+She is teaching two sections of IB Economics HL and two sections of IB Business Management HL.
+Ms. Drogaris is an IB Examiner and coaches 2 Forensics teams.

 Mr. Dimitropoulos is a Physical Education Teacher and Coordinator for Physical Education.
-Mr. Dimitropoulos was raised in Athens, Greece.
-He earned his Bachelor Degree in Physical Education from the University of Physical Education and Sport Science in Athens and then received his Masters Degree in Sports Management, through a program ran by the International Olympic Committee, from University of Lyon, France.
+He earned his Bachelor Degree in Physical Education from the University of Physical Education and Sport Science in Athens (1996) and then received his Masters Degree through an International Olympic Committee's Program (MEMOS - Executive Masters in Sports Organisation Management), from University of Lyon, France (2001).

 Mr. Dimitropoulos has worked as the Baseball Competition Manager for the Athens 2004 Olympic Games and has also observed the Sydney 2000 Olympic Games.
 He has published a book on baseball.